Denmark had most fixed broadband subscriptions: 0,45 per capita in 2020. The share was over 0,27 in all of the countries.

-When comparing the penetration of dedicated mobile data subscriptions, Finland was well above the rest of the countries with 0,4 subscriptions per capita.
-Latvia had the second highest penetration at 0,33, followed by Denmark at 0,20.
+When comparing the penetration of dedicated mobile data subscriptions, Finland and Latvia were well above the rest of the countries with 0,38 and 0,39 subscriptions per capita.
+The rest of the countries were between 0,06 and 0,25.

-When adding dedicated mobile broadband subscriptions to fixed broadband subscriptions, Finland had a penetration rate of 0,72 subscriptions per capita, followed by Denmark with 0,64 and Latvia with 0,60 subscriptions per capita.
+When adding dedicated mobile broadband subscriptions to fixed broadband subscriptions, Finland had a broadband penetration rate of 0,72 subscriptions per capita, followed by Latvia with 0,65 subscriptions per capita.

-The share of fiber subscriptions of all fixed broadband subscriptions was highest in Lithuania at 74 percent followed by Latvia and Sweden, both with 67 percent in 2018.
+The share of fiber subscriptions of all fixed broadband subscriptions was highest in Lithuania at 77 percent followed by Sweden and Latvia, with 75 and 71 percent in 2020.

-When combining fiber and cable subscriptions per capita, Sweden had the highest penetration rate, 0,33, followed by Norway with 0,32 and Denmark with 0,28 subscriptions per capita.
-The combined penetration rate for Cable and fiber was increasing in all countries, mostly due to growth in fiber subscriptions.
-Iceland has no cable networks.
+When combining fiber and cable subscriptions per capita, Sweden and Norway had the highest penetration rate with 0,37.
+The combined penetration rate for cable and fiber was increasing in all countries, mostly due to growth in fiber subscriptions.

 Due to the increase in fiber subscription, there is a steady increase in broadband upload speeds.